-On 17–18 October, the Stockholm International Peace Research Institute (SIPRI) held the first of two workshops on ‘China–European Union (EU) Relations in an Era of Connectivity’.
+On 17–18 October, SIPRI held the first of two workshops on ‘China–European Union (EU) Relations in an Era of Connectivity’.

 The two-day workshop included several panels that focused on how China–EU relations are evolving; the challenges of connectivity between China and the EU, in particular, digital connectivity and transportation infrastructure; and the security dimensions of connectivity projects in relation to the EU and the North Atlantic Treaty Organization (NATO).
 Existing mechanisms to address these risks and opportunities were also identified.